 - Be in good financial and conduct standing with the University.

 - Training is a requirement of the RA position.
-Candidates should consider any academic, extracurricular or work responsibilities that could hinder attendance and full participation at required training beginning on or after January 11, 2018 - January 14, 2018.
+Candidates should consider any academic, extracurricular or work responsibilities that could hinder attendance and full participation at required training beginning annually in mid-August.
 Candidates must have the flexibility in their schedule to attend all meetings and commitments of the position.

 Financial Aid Considerations

-New RAs receive a room grant of $10,810 ($5,405/semester).
-In addition, they receive $2,200 ($1,100/semester) to offset the cost of their board plan.
-All RAs also receive $400 ($200/semester) to offset the $700 comprehensive fee charged each semester by the University.
+New RAs receive a full room grant of approximately $11,030 for the entire academic year.
+In addition, they receive approximately $2,200 to offset the cost of their board plan.
+All RAs also receive approximately $400 ($200/semester) to offset the $700 comprehensive fee charged each semester by the University.
 Because benefits of the position are allocated in the form of a grant, there are implications in terms of financial aid.
 If you receive financial aid, this is considered as part of your financial aid package and could affect other sources of aid such as loans, grants, workstudy, etc. We urge you to contact a financial aid counselor to discuss how an RA position might affect your financial aid package before making the decision to apply.

 Loyola University Maryland welcomes applicants from all backgrounds who can contribute to its educational mission.
 Loyola is an Equal Employment Opportunity Employer, seeking applications from underrepresented groups.